mikavilpas/squanmate/readme.md

 * **Learn and remember all different shapes and their names**
 * **Inspect a scramble** by inputting your scramble algorithm
   * rotate the final position of the scramble how you like
+  * link to a scramble so that it can be returned to later.
 * **Display cubeshape algorithms and the shapes the algorithm goes through**
   * it's a good aid for memorizing algorithms!
   * link to your created visualizations from e.g. your Google Sheets